 then the MS shall examine the RETRANS flag:

-- if the RETRANS flag is set (i.e. no more transmissions of the RP-SMMA message are permitted) then:
+- if the RETRANS flag is set (i.e. no more transmissions of the RP-SMMA, RP-STS message are permitted) then:

 - the MS shall pass a report indication to SM-TL, give a CM-connection release request to the CM-sublayer, reset the RETRANS flag, reset TR1M, and enter the Idle state.

-- If the RETRANS flag is not set (i.e. at least another transmission of the RP-SMMA message is currently permitted) then:
+- If the RETRANS flag is not set (i.e. at least another transmission of the RP-SMMA, RP-STS message is currently permitted) then:

 - the MS shall give a CM-connection release request to the CM-sublayer, set the RETRANS flag, reset TR1M, start timer TRAM and enter the Wait for Retrans Timer state.